-``We never imagined such a use would be possible,″ said Hiroaki Komatsu, a spokesman for Tokyo-based Sony.
-The cameras’ infrared technology was intended for taking pictures of nocturnal animals or birds, he said.
+``We never imagined such a use would be possible,″ he said.

-The magazine reported that a filter costing less than $7 enables Handycam users to see the underwear of lightly dressed people or look beneath swimsuits when the camera’s ``night shot″ mode is activated.
+The Takarajima magazine reported in its Aug.
+5 issue that a filter costing less than $7 can enable Handycam users to see the underwear of lightly dressed people or beneath swimsuits when the camera’s ``night shot″ mode is activated during daytime.

 ``Our tests later showed that it is possible to see through clothing with the use of a filter,″ Komatsu said.